NiclasOlofsson/dbt-core-mcp/README.md

 >&nbsp;
 >You: *"Show me details about the customers model"*
->Copilot: *Displays full model metadata, config, and column information*
+>Copilot: *Displays full model metadata, config, column information, and compiled SQL*
 >
 >You: *"What's in the raw_customers source?"*
 >Copilot: *Shows source schema, columns, and freshness configuration*